tomkimpson/RelativisticDynamics.jl/docs/src/visualisation.md

 # Visualisation of the solution
-It is often desireable as a sanity check to plot the solution.
-One the `orbit()` call completes, the output can be quickly plotted using the usual [Plots.jl](https://docs.juliaplots.org/stable/) interface e.g.
+It is often desireable, as a sanity check, to plot the orbital solution.
+Once the `orbit()` call completes, the output can be quickly plotted using the usual [Plots.jl](https://docs.juliaplots.org/stable/) interface e.g.

 ```julia
 using Plots